Aangelin674/Norm-of-a-matrix/README.md

 '''
 Program to find 2-norm of a matrix.
-Developed by: G Sindhu Priya Reddy
+Developed by: R.ANGELIN GRACY
-RegisterNumber: 212224040319
+RegisterNumber: 25007261
 '''
 import numpy as np
 matrix = eval(input())